baltuonis/populate-db-now/README.md

 I am using faker.js and hacked mysql-faker.js (which is included in project)

-More info about field arguments https://github.com/Marak/faker.js/wiki/Text
+More info about method arguments https://github.com/Marak/faker.js/wiki/Text

 ### Faker types